aws-samples/aws-serverless-using-aws-cdk/README.md

 }
 ```

-And then execute the following commands to set up CDK-Project.
-For details, please check **setup_initial.sh** file.
+And then execute the following command to set up CDK-Project.
+For details, please check `setup_initial.sh` file.

 ```bash
 sh ./script/setup_initial.sh